2017 South Korean presidential election: Opinion polling

+Per the Public Official Election Act, release of polling results concerning election candidates was prohibited from six days from the election day until the close of voting.

 Opinion polls throughout 2017 showed Moon Jae-in as the leading candidate.
 Polls prior to the conclusion of the Democratic primary (which included his rivals to the nomination) had Moon at around 30% support, and polls conducted after he had won the primary showed generally consistent results of around 40% by April.

 Polling showed a significant decline in support for Ahn Cheol-soo during April.
 While at the beginning of the month he was polling close to Moon, and even exceeded him in a few polls, by May his support had dropped to around 20%.
 This decline coincided with rising support for Hong Jun-pyo.
 By the time of the polling blackout period began on 3 May, Ahn and Hong were recording similar levels of support.